Quake by quake comparison

-There are some eerie similarities between the 2010 Darfield quake - the most powerful on record for ground shaking - and Friday's quake, one of the biggest in years.
+There are some eerie similarities between the 2010 Canterbury earthquake and Friday's East Cape quake, one of the biggest in years.

 Both quakes were shallow and the same magnitude, 7.1.